adrian83/adrian83.github.io/page_data/content/post/004_serverless_api_on_aws.md

 ### Summary

-As you can see knowing three types of Cloudformation resources is enough to create simple CRUD application.
-Thanks to resources from `AWS::Serverless::*` we dont have to define a few resources.
+As you can see knowing three types of CloudFormation resources is enough to create simple CRUD application.
+Thanks to resources from `AWS::Serverless::*` we don't have to define a few more resources.
 For example:
 1. Defining `Policies` in `AWS::Serverless::Function` frees us from defining IAM Role (`AWS::IAM::Role`)
-2. Defining `Events.Api` in `AWS::Serverless::Function` frees us from defining integration on API Gateway as well as permission for API Gateway (`AWS::Lambda::Permission`)
+2. Defining `Events.Api` in `AWS::Serverless::Function` frees us from defining integration on API Gateway, as well as permission for API Gateway (`AWS::Lambda::Permission`)
 3. Defining `StageName` in `AWS::Serverless::Api` frees us from defining `AWS::ApiGateway::Stage`